Historic Preservation Committee

 Certificate of Appropriateness

 A permit that is required for al proposed major exterior alterations, new construction, and demolition within the Public Square Local Historic Overlay District as defined by Chapter 99 of the City's Ordinance Book and the City of Glasgow's Zoning Ordinance Chapter 158.270-272.

-The HISTORIC COMMISSION must review all exterior changes to any parts of a building contained within the Public Square Local Historic Overlay District that are visible from a public street or way.
+The HISTORIC PRESERVATION COMMITTEE must review all exterior changes to any parts of a building contained within the Public Square Local Historic Overlay District that are visible from a public street or way.
 Its jurisdiction does not include the interiors of buildings or their use.
 Alterations that exist at the time of creation of the Historic District may be maintained in perpetuity.
-For a detailed map of the Public Square Local Historic Overlay click the link below: ADD LINK TO MAP HERE
+For a detailed map of the Public Square Local Historic Overlay click the link below:

 Designation does NOT require a property to make any changes to his or her building.
 However, once a building or district has been designated as historic by City Council, property owners who wish to perform exterior repairs, alterations, new construction, or demolition must submit an application to receive a Certificate of Appropriateness before work can begin.
 Plans, photos and other documentation must also be submitted to the Historic Commission for review and approval.
 The application forms and instructions are available from the Building Inspector’s Office, 2nd Floor, Glasgow City Hall.
 Click HERE for a printable version of the Certificate of Appropriateness.